andres-lowrie/lang/docs/content/docs/interfaces/_index.md

 }
 ```

-This is saying that a "fooer" is any type that has the functions "foo, bar, and
+This is saying that a "fooer" is any type that has "foo, bar, and baz"
-baz" available.
+function available.

-Given how the interface was defined, those function could have
-any signature and do anything just as long as they exist then that's okay.
+So we could define a struct with those fields:

 ```
-// If we define some functions with the correct names foo -> 1 bar -> 'hello' baz -> 3

-// Now everything is a "fooer" x:fooer = 1
-x:fooer = 'blah'
-x:fooer = ()
+thing = {
+  foo: "foo",
+  bar: 1,
+  baz: false
+}

+foo = a:thing -> a.foo
+bar = a:thing -> a.bar
+baz = a:thing -> a.baz

+fooer thing
+=> true
 ```

-This is because "fooer" didn't define function signatures and thus the function
-declared are available for any type.

-If we wanted to lock that down we would define add strictness to the function
+If we wanted to lock that down we would add strictness to the function
 signatures:

 ```